 Keep your team informed and updated all the time.
 Make sure that all the parties involved in the hiring and selection process can track the status of each candidate and return for additional info if needed.

-Fibery candidate tracking app is simple, yet powerful enough to manage the entire hiring process.
+Fibery candidate tracking Space is simple, yet powerful enough to manage the entire hiring process.
 You can track all candidates' flow on a Kanban Board, manage different positions, schedule interviews, discuss candidates internally and even communicate with candidates inside Fibery.